Skip to main content

 I was a solo player in real life.
 My guildmates were my only social circle, and they scattered across time zones when the headset came off.
 My real friendships withered.
 The worst moment?
 A close friend called me out: “You only show up online.
 We don’t know you anymore.”
 That stung worse than any PvP loss.

 The respec: I joined a local board game group.
 Terrifying.
-But tabletop RPGs turned out to be the perfect bridge between my gaming identity and face-to-face connection.
+But cooperative board games turned out to be the perfect bridge between my gaming identity and face-to-face connection.
 I also started a bi-weekly “co-op dinner” with non-gamer friends, where we cook and talk without screens.
 I treated social connections like party members with loyalty points.
 Neglect them, and they leave the party.

 Now, I still raid with my online crew, but I’ve also got a local party that restores my mental mana.
 My balanced gaming lifestyle depends on both.